Siddhant-Ray/siddhant-ray.github.io/_pages/teaching.md

     institution: University of Chicago
     role: Teaching Assistant
     year: 2026
     description: Lead TA for the bomblab project.
-Held office hours and helped students debug and reverse-engineer a compile binary using assembly instructions and gdb.
+Held office hours and helped students debug and reverse-engineer a compiled binary using assembly instructions and gdb.
 Also worked on homework and exam problem creation and grading.

   - course: Systems Programming II
     level: Undergraduate